-- B. Prior to issuing an initial prescription of a Schedule II controlled dangerous substance or any opioid drug that is a prescription drug in a course of treatment for acute or chronic pain, a practitioner shall: - 1.
+- B. Prior to issuing an initial prescription for an opioid drug in a course of treatment for acute or chronic pain, a practitioner shall: - 1.
 Take and document the results of a thorough medical history, including the experience of the patient with nonopioid medication and nonpharmacological pain-management approaches and substance abuse history; - Conduct, as appropriate, and document the results of a physical examination; - 3.
 Develop a treatment plan with particular attention focused on determining the cause of pain of the patient; - 4.
-Access relevant prescription monitoring information from the central repository pursuant to Section 2-309D of Title 63 of the Oklahoma Statutes; - 5.
-Limit the supply of any opioid drug prescribed for acute pain to a duration of no more than seven (7) days as determined by the directed dosage and frequency of dosage; provided, however, upon issuing an initial prescription for acute pain pursuant to this section, the practitioner may issue one (1) subsequent prescription for a Schedule II controlled dangerous substance in a quantity not to exceed seven (7) days if:
+Access relevant prescription monitoring prescription- monitoring information from the central repository pursuant to Section 2-309D of this title; - 5.
+Limit the supply of any opioid drug prescribed for acute pain to a duration of no more than seven (7) days as determined by the directed dosage and frequency of dosage; provided, however, upon issuing an initial prescription for acute pain pursuant to this section, the practitioner may issue one (1) subsequent prescription for an opioid drug in a quantity not to exceed seven (7) days if: - the subsequent prescription is due to a major surgical procedure or "confined to home" status as defined in 42 U.S.C., Section 1395n(a), b. the practitioner provides the subsequent prescription on the same day as the initial prescription,